 - International Trade: A Chinese Perspective (3 U.S. semester credit hours): This course helps students develop the conceptual basis and the necessary tools for understanding modern international trade at the intermediate level.
 Topics include classical and modern theories of international trade, factor price equalization, empirical tests and extensions of the pure theory model, economic growth and international trade, the nature and effects of protection, and motives and welfare effects of factor movements.
 Each topic includes case studies under the context of China's international trade with the U.S. and the rest of the world.

-- Internship (3 U.S. semester credit hours): Interns are placed in Chinese, joint-venture, or foreign-owned companies; research institutes; non-governmental organizations; or media and art studios.
+- Internship and Methodology Seminar (3 U.S. semester credit hours): Interns are placed in Chinese, joint-venture, or foreign-owned companies; research institutes; non-governmental organizations; or media and art studios.
 Placements are highly competitive, and other foreign languages and professional skills assist in the placement process as well.
 Interns spend approximately 10 hours per week at the internship site and complete a final academic paper with an accompanying oral presentation.
-Internships are supervised by a faculty advisor who meets with students at least twice individually and at least three times as a group.
+Internships are supervised by a faculty advisor who meets with students both individually and as a group throughout the term.

 - China as a Global Market (3 U.S. semester credit hours): China is not only a major export market but also a global sourcing base, given that Chinese exports are dominated by foreign-funded enterprises.
 Discussions include China's rising purchasing power and consumption market potentials, trends in China's demand for capital goods and western technology, marketing new products, cultural attributes in Chinese consumer behavior, outsourcing and sourcing in China, the service industries, international distribution systems, market regulations and deregulations, export tax rebate and import duties, and pricing and terms of payments.